 - November 2nd, 2019: Beginner Beekeeping.
 Six-hour class (includes lunch and materials).
 The class covers principles of honeybee biology, equipment, how to use a smoker, rules to start an apiary and more.
 The class cycle starts again with Beginner Beekeeping on Saturday, November 2nd, 2019.

 - May 9th, 2020: Honey Extraction and Hive Management.
+This class has been canceled due to public health concerns related to COVID-19.
 Three-hour class (includes refreshments and materials).
 As the colony stores resources, you may want to collect the sweet reward of keeping bees.
 This class will go over how to extract honey, how to bottle and label it and more.
 This will be our first honey extraction class hosted at the new extraction room available at the new Honey Bee Research and Extension Laboratory!

 - July 11th, 2020: Hive Pest and Queen Loss.
 Three-hour class (includes refreshments and materials).
 The class will go over multiple pests and diseases, reasons for queen loss and hive nutrition.